unrealwork/atsd-use-cases/research/analysis/cpi-ppi/README.md

 [![View ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/0b791490/#fullscreen)

-> Open any ChartLab visualization to navigate through time using the dropdown menus at the top of the screen.
+> Open any ChartLab visualization to navigate through time using the drop-down lists at the top of the screen.

 _Sources_: [Federal Reserve Economic Data (CPI)](https://fred.stlouisfed.org/series/CPIAUCSL), [Federal Reserve Economic Data (PPI)](https://fred.stlouisfed.org/series/PPIACO)

 Both of the above metrics are indexed using the CPI and PPI value from the year 1982 as a baseline.
-This choice is somewhat arbitrary as such a decision simply sets that year's value at 100 and all other data points represent some proportion of that value.
+This choice is somewhat arbitrary as such a decision simply sets the value of the index year to 100 and all other data points represent some proportion of that value.
 A value of 50 would indicate proportionally half of the 1982 value, while a value of 150 would indicate a value 1.5 times greater than the 1982 value.
 Because CPI and PPI have been converted to unitless values, they can be directly compared.